Code-Institute-Submissions/profit-pharm/README.md

 As the name suggests Profit Pharm exists to work with independent community pharmacists throughout Ireland, so the market very niche also relatively small around 1700, of which maybe 50% are still truly independent.
-There are many others, known as “symbol” pahrmacies, who retain an independent name but are attached to the likes of Haven, Careplus and other similar groups.
-This has been exacerbated during this COVID period as   As a group, pharmacists have certain personality traits which need to be understood and addressed when presenting solutions of any sorts.
+There are many others, known as “symbol” pharmacies, who retain an independent name but are attached to the likes of Haven, Careplus and other similar groups.
+This has been exacerbated during this COVID period.
+As a group, pharmacists have certain personality traits which need to be understood and addressed when presenting solutions of any sorts.
 On the back of what for many has been their toughest ever, trying to get heads around “looking forward” has been challenging,however, hopefuuly there’s light at the end of the tunnel

 ### Owner goals

 As the owner of Profit Pharm – my primary goal is to get engagement directly with the pharmacy owner.
 The business has most to offer when we get fully involved.
-Having set up our December – a true measure of the initial success of this site will be the number of attendees.
+Having set up our December event – a true measure of the initial success of this site will be the number of attendees.
 I want to develop new ways to win clients as our more traditional consultancy approach has more or less ceased to function I want to develop an primary online business and be better placed to target the country as a whole I want pharmacists to see Profit Pharm as a trusted partner